lifeforms/httpcheck/README.md

 The `url` field specifies the HTTP URL to call.
 If `content` is supplied, we check the response body for the regular expression.
 If `code` is supplied, we expect that HTTP status code; if not, we expect code 200.

-It's optional to supply a `method` of GET (default) or POST.
-If `data` contains a string, it is sent as POST data.
+It's optional to supply a `method` of `'GET'` (default), `'POST'`, or any other method.
+If `data` contains a string, it is sent as raw POST data.
 In `headers`, HTTP header name/value pairs can be specified.

 You can use relative URLs in the manifest, for example `/` instead of `http://example.com/`.
 In that case, you must specify a base URL when running the tests.
 This single base URL will be applied to all tests containing a relative URL.